-Here are some items on my winter vehicle checklist that I do to keep our vehicles in tip-top condition during the cold Canadian winter months.
+Here are some items on my winter vehicle maintenance checklist that I do to keep our vehicles in tip-top condition during the cold Canadian winter months.
 Don’t think that your car can sustain the winter year after year without doing even the basic winter vehicle maintenance checks because it won’t.

-Swap your washer fluid for a winter formula that won’t freeze.
+Swap your summer washer fluid for a winter washer fluid formula that won’t freeze.
 I usually buy a box of 4 jugs when it goes on special, it tends to be cheaper than single jugs and you know you’ll use it.

 You can check the coolant level and condition but you’ll need test strips or a refractometer to test it yourself .
 Most batteries these days are maintenance free so you can’t check the electrolyte in the cells.
 Personally I leave the battery on a long low amp charge to help reduce sulfation of the battery.